publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697d.md

         The designation of a qualified State or local development company as an accredited lender may be suspended or revoked if the Administration determines that—

-            (A) the development company has not continued to meet the criteria for eligibility under subsection (b) of this section; or
+            (A) the development company has not continued to meet the criteria for eligibility under subsection (b); or

             (B) the development company has failed to adhere to the Administration’s rules and regulations or is violating any other applicable provision of law.